clocked-app/client/README.md

 ```
 ## Development

-To use the container as development environment, reuse the container created:
+To use the container as development environment of the standalone client, reuse the container created:

 ```bash
 docker build --target base --tag app-image .